Spanish king's sisters vaccinated on trip to see dad in UAE - WTMJ

 Their statement came a day after the Spanish online newspaper El Confidencial reported their vaccinations.

-The two women would apparently not have been eligible yet to get COVID-19 vaccinations in Spain.
 Spain is still only administering vaccines to the very elderly and essential workers, before working its way down to younger age groups.
+A handful of public officials, including the nation’s top military commander, have been forced to resign after they were caught jumping the vaccination queue.

-The sisters of Spain’s King Felipe VI are not part of the official royal household, which has told Spanish media that the 53-year-old Felipe, Queen Letizia and their two daughters have not yet been vaccinated.
+The sisters of Spain’s King Felipe VI are no longer part of the official royal household, which said that the 53-year-old Felipe, Queen Letizia and their two daughters have not yet been vaccinated.

+Juan Carlos’ move to the UAE, where he has been photographed there in a luxurious hotel, has only further sunk his once-high standing back home.
+More recently, Spain has been rocked by protests following the imprisonment of a rap artist, in part for having refused to pay a fine for insulting Juan Carlos.

+“In Spanish society there is a debate about the usefulness of the monarchy that is growing each time the Royal House offers up a new scandal,” said Pablo Iglesias, a government minister and leader of the junior, far-left party in Spain’s left-wing coalition government.

 Follow all AP stories on the coronavirus pandemic at https://apnews.com/hub/coronavirus-pandemic.